skaji/remote-pbcopy-iterm2/README.md

 # remote pbcopy for iTerm2

-`pbcopy` is a well-known MacOSX tool that copy data to the clipboard.
+`pbcopy` is a well-known macOS tool that copy data to the clipboard.
 It's very useful, but available only in your local machine, not in remote machines.

 Fortunately, with OSC52 escape sequence, we can access the local machine clipboard via a remote machine.

-I prepared a simple perl script that is `pbcopy` for remote machines.
+I prepared a simple tool that is `pbcopy` for remote machines.

 ## Install